-The LIFE Miera Project has among its objectives the restoration and creation of new riverside forests along the Miera river basin through native tree plantations.
-After collecting the seed of these species in the areas of action, the plant is grown in El Pendo Forest nursery.
+The LIFE Miera Project hosts among its objectives the restoration and creation of new riverside forests along the Miera river basin through native tree plantations.
+After collecting the seed of these species in the areas of action, the plant is grown in the El Pendo Forest Nursery.
 Species such as the alder, the white willow or the ash grow again on the banks of the Miera and its tributaries, increasing the width of the riverbank, up to 8 meters in some areas, and creating favorable shelters for mammals such as the otter.
 Thus it has been possible to recover about 3 kilometers of fluvial riverbank, in the middle course of the Miera River, the middle course of the Pontones River and the headwaters of the Bernallán and Rucabao streams.

 In addition, to evaluate the success of the restoration action, monitoring of the growth of riverbank trees is carried out and riverbank vegetation quality indexes, such as QBR.
 They are applied to detect the weak points that exist in the river banks and act to overcome them.